 As mentioned, since CBD is not yet regulated by the FDA, there is no official dosage recommendations for CBD consumption.

-I recommend you first follow the manufacturer’s recommendations for the first week, then assess how you feel with that dosage.
+I recommend you first follow the manufacturer’s recommendations for the first week, then access how you feel with that dosage.

 You can then experiment from there.